 To learn more about the park click Bridal Veil Falls Provincial Park.

 To learn about another park that is very similar to Bridal Veil Falls but at the other end of the Lower Mainland, see our article about Shannon Falls.
+West Vancouver’s Cypress Falls Park also has waterfalls, and more than just one, but they are smaller and a bit less accessible, although also well worth checking out.

 Other articles that might be of interest include the following: